Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Conclusions

-In \S \ref{joule}, we showed how electromagnetic energy is converted into thermal energy of the plasma-neutral gas mix, via the term $\mb{E}^{\mb{V}_{CM}}\cdot\mb{J}$.
-As discussed above, this form of Joule heating includes the Ohmic term due to electron collisions with ions and neutrals, and a plasma-neutral frictional term, the latter of which dominates when the ions depart from neutral motion, i.e. when they start to become magnetized.
-We showed that when this occurs the currents perpendicular to the magnetic field become dominated by { ion Pedersen currents.
-As shown in \citet{Goodman2000,Goodman2004a} the efficiency $R_{Q}$ (\ref{eq:eff}) of the Pedersen current heating rate, given by $(\mb{E}_{\perp} +\mb{V}_{CM} \times \mb{B}) \cdot \mb{J}_{\perp} = \eta_{P}J_{\perp}^2$ increases} as $\Gamma k_{e}k_{in}$ starts to become large, which is when the conductivity (and resistivity) tensor becomes anisotropic.
+In \S \ref{joule}, we showed how frictional heating provides a mechanism for the conversion of electromagnetic energy into thermal and kinetic energy of the plasma-neutral gas mix, via the term $\mb{E}\cdot\mb{J}$.
+This frictional heating includes the well known ``Joule heating'' term due to ion-electron collisions, and a plasma-neutral frictional term, the latter of which dominates when the ions start to become mobile in the presence of neutrals, i.e. when they start to become magnetized.
+We showed that when this occurs the currents perpendicular to the magnetic field become dominated by Pedersen currents, driven by ion motions.
+As shown in \citet{Goodman2000,Goodman2004a} the efficiency of Pedersen current heating $\mb{E}_{\perp}\cdot\mb{J}_{\perp} = \eta_{\perp}J_{\perp}^{2}$ increases as $\Gamma k_{e}k_{in}$ starts to become large, which is when the conductivity (and resistivity) tensor becomes anisotropic.
 Below this region, the heating is mainly Ohmic Joule heating (electron-ion collisions).
-This analysis applies to a general dissipation mechanism, and to derive the actual heating term one must model the generation of such currents in the atmosphere. \citet{Goodman2000,Goodman2001,Goodman_2011}, \citet{Song_2011}, and \citet{Tu_2013} considered the propagation of MHD waves into the chromosphere.
+This analysis applies to a general dissipation mechanism, and to derive the actual heating term one must model the generation of such currents in the atmosphere. \citet{Goodman2000,Goodman2001}, \citet{Song_2011}, and \citet{Tu_2013} considered the propagation of MHD waves into the chromosphere.
 The center of mass flow due to the wave motion has a component perpendicular to $\mb{B}$ which drives a center of mass electric field, which in turn drives the Pedersen current.
 Future simulations with self-consistent thermodynamics and resolved non-linear wave interactions and reflections are key to confirming the hypothesis that wave damping by Pedersen current dissipation is responsible for the required chromospheric heating. }

 { In reviewing the two atmospheres in terms of plasma-neutral coupling, we have brought to light some of the many open questions and issues.
 We review here some of those issues, and suggest what future studies should address, and what are the main challenges.}